-|While away on vacation your jewelry and other valuables are stolen from your home.
+|While you're away on vacation, thieves steal jewelry and other valuables from your home.

-||We offer itemized and blanket coverage, with no sublimit for theft or mysterious disappearance.
-Blanket coverage insures up to $10,000 per item, with options to increase coverage for jewelry and fine arts available up to $100,000 per item.
+||We offer itemized/scheduled and blanket coverage, with no sublimit for theft or mysterious disappearance.
+Blanket coverage per item limit options of $10,000, $25,000, $50,000 or $100,000 are available.

 |The cooling system in your temperature-controlled wine cellar breaks, emitting hot air.
 Your well-sealed wine cellar now contains spoiled wine.

-||For a covered loss, we pay up to 150% of the itemized coverage amount of scheduled articles when the market value exceeds the agreed value; not to exceed the total amount of itemized limit of the class.
+||For a covered loss, we may pay up to 150% of the itemized coverage amount of scheduled articles when the market value exceeds the scheduled value; this figure is not to exceed the total amount of the itemized limit of the class.2

 |Your painting has a slight blemish, so you take it to an expert to be restored.
 The restorer accidentally tears the painting.

-||We provide up to $10,000 for covered damage that occurs to scheduled fine arts during repair, restoration or retouching.
+||We provide up to $10,000 for a loss that occurs to scheduled fine arts during the repair, restoration or retouching process.

 |It’s very rare that you take your grandmother’s ring out of the bank vault, but there is an important gala you want to wear it to.
-You do not report it to your insurance agent that you took it out of the bank vault.
+You do not report to your insurance agent that you took it out of the bank vault.
 On the way to the gala you stop by an ATM where your money and jewels, including your grandmother’s ring, are stolen.

-||We offer reduced rates for items kept in a bank vault, safety deposit box or qualifying home safe, as well as those in homes with central alarms or full sprinkler systems.2We have coverage options that do not require notification before removing items from a bank vault or safety deposit box for use.
+||We offer reduced rates for items kept in a bank vault, safe-deposit box or qualifying home safe, as well as those in homes with central alarms or full sprinkler systems.3 We have coverage options that do not require notification before removing items from a bank vault or safe-deposit box for use.

-|Your son has friends over.
-While running through the house one of the boys knocks over and breaks a 200-year-old $300,000 vase you purchased at an auction.
+|Your son has friends over to your home.
+While running through the house, one of the boys knocks over and breaks a 200-year-old, $300,000 vase you had purchased at an auction.

-||We cover accidental breakage as a cause of loss up to the scheduled limits with no sublimit.
+||We cover accidental breakage as a cause of loss up to the scheduled limits with no sublimit, unless specifically excluded.

-|You are on vacation in France and put your jewelry in the hotel vault for safe keeping.
-However, during a power outage the safe is broken into and your jewelry is gone.
+|You are on vacation in France and put your jewelry in the hotel vault for safekeeping.
+However, during a power outage, the safe is broken into and your jewelry is gone.

-||We cover all risks of physical damage or loss to valuable articles, including theft and mysterious disappearance, up to the scheduled limits, anywhere in the world with no sublimit.
+||We cover all risks of physical damage or loss to valuable articles, including theft and mysterious disappearance, up to the scheduled limits, anywhere in the world, with no sublimit.

 |You receive a diamond ring as a holiday gift.
-While running errands, your ring falls off your finger.
+While you're running errands, the ring falls off your finger.
 You had not yet added it to your insurance policy.

-||We extend coverage to newly acquired valuable articles of the same class, up to 25% of the total itemized limit, for the first 90 days after acquisition without notification.
+||We extend coverage to newly acquired valuable articles of the same class, up to 25% of the total itemized limit, for the first 90 days after acquisition, without notification.

-|You lose your $45,000 engagement ring and your homeowners policy has a $5,000 deductible.
+|You lose your $45,000 engagement ring, and your homeowners policy has a $5,000 deductible.

-||Our personal collections policies have no deductibles.3
+||Our personal collections policies have no deductibles.4

 |You are hosting a party at your house.
 You hoped to display a new painting you had commissioned, but the work was not completed in time.
 To help compensate, the artist loans you a painting for your party.
 Unfortunately, the painting is stolen during the party.

-||We provided coverage on items of the same class that are owned by others while they are borrowed, loaned, or on consignment to an insured for up to 90 days.
+||We provide coverage on items of the same class that are owned by others, but are borrowed by, loaned to or on consignment to an insured, for up to 90 days.
 The coverage amount is up to 25% of the total itemized limit for items in the same class.